Zhang Xiaogang: Life and career

 "I felt very excited, as if a door had opened.
 I could see a way to paint the contradictions between the individual and the collective and it was from this that I started really to paint.
 There's a complex relationship between the state and the people that I could express by using the Cultural Revolution.
 China is like a family, a big family.
 Everyone has to rely on each other and to confront each other.
 This was the issue I wanted to give attention to and, gradually, it became less and less linked to the Cultural Revolution and more to people's states of mind."

-Xiaogang was particularly inspired by a photograph of his mother as a young attractive woman, a far cry from sickly, schizophrenic woman she had become.
+Xiaogang was particularly inspired by a photograph of his mother as a young attractive woman, a far cry from the sickly, schizophrenic woman she had become.
 Led him to paint the BLOODLINES series which illustrated the entanglement of private and public life.
 In the mid-1990s, he exhibited all over the world including Brazil, France, Australia, UK and the US.

 'Bloodline: Big Family series' of Zhang Xiaogang were exhibited The Other Face: Three Chinese Artists as part of the larger international exhibition Identità e Alterità, installed in the Italian Pavilion during the centenary 46th Venice Biennale in 1995.

 Like Wang Guangyi, Xu Beihong and Wu Guanzhong, Zhang Xiaogang is a best-selling contemporary Chinese artist and a favorite of foreign collectors.
 His paintings feature prominently in the 2005 film Sunflower.

 In 2007, a canvas of his sold for US$6 million at Sotheby's while in April 2011 his 1988 triptych oil work Forever Lasting Love, of half-naked figures in an arid landscape suffused with mystical symbols, sold for HK$79 million (US$10.1 million), a record auction price for a contemporary artwork from China, in Hong Kong.

 He is represented by Pace Gallery in New York/Beijing and Beijing Commune in Beijing for his prints.

 Zhang, like other Chinese contemporary artists at one time, was not able to exhibit in China because his works were too modern and suspicious.
-But now his paintings are popular in China as well not just in Western society so now he has chances to exhibit at museums and galleries in China compared in the past.
+However, his paintings are now popular in China as well as in Western society, and therefore, he has more opportunities to exhibit at museums and galleries in China than he did in the past.